Skip to Content

 How does mental health affect life insurance?

 The way mental health and life insurance is assessed changes from one insurer to the next.
-Each provider has its way of calculating how much cover you need.

 Learn more: Life insurance payouts explained